“Man surprised me most about humanity. Because he sacrifices his health in order to make money.

 Gradually, the society goes on imposing on us its own objectives.
 Little by little conveys the idea that to be valuable persons is not enough to be unique and enjoy this uniqueness respecting the others, but we need to get good grades and, later, get a good job that allows us to meet the material needs which are constantly increasing.

-By doing so we finish losing the connection with our “self” more profound, we forget what first made us happy, and begin to think we can be happy only if we are successful, if we realize certain goals and we adapt to the patterns dictated by the society.
+By doing so we finish losing the connection with our “ego” more profound, we forget what first made us happy, and begin to think we can be happy only if we are successful, if we realize certain goals and we adapt to the patterns dictated by the society.

 As a result, we work more and more, even if we don’t like our work and every day turns into a torture that creates physical and psychological damage.
 Therefore, it is not surprising that after a few years we end up getting sick, and we have to spend all the money we have earned to try to regain health, often without success.